-INFORMATION TECHNOLOGY MANAGEMENT AND ADMINISTRATIVE PROCESSES DEPARMENT
+INFORMATION TECHNOLOGY MANAGEMENT AND ADMINISTRATIVE PROCESSES DEPARTMENT

-BACHELOR'S DEGREE OF INFORMATION TECHNOLOGY MANAGEMENT AND ADMINISTRATIVE PROCESSES
+BACHELOR'S DEGREE OF INFORMATION TECHNOLOGY MANAGEMENT AND ADMINISTRATIVE PROCESSES (0318)

-The Program of Information Technology Management and Administrative Processes offers the Bachelor's degree in Information Technology Management and Administrative Processes, as approved by the Board of Governors of the UPR through Certification No. 17 (2018-2019) of August 30, 2018 and Certification No. 120 (2018-2019) of June 25, 2019, previously Department of Office Systems.
+The Program of Information Technology Management and Administrative Processes offers the Bachelor's degree in Information Technology Management and Administrative Processes.
 It is a four-year program of study that aims to provide the student the techniques and procedures for office administration.
-In 2007, minor changes were incorporated to temper the academic offer new employment market changes.
 The program is accredited since 2009 by the Accreditation Council for Business Schools and Programs (ACBSP).
-As of 2014 the Proposed Minor Changes to the creation of two areas of emphasis is approved: Virtual Administrative Professional (VAP) and Legal Administrative Professional (LAP).
-Graduates of this program can serve as administrative assistant, office manager, administrative secretary, legal assistant or virtual assistant.
+This has reaffirmed its accreditation until the year 2033.